NVIDIA-AI-IOT/jetson-copilot/README.md

 Streamlit based web app is very easy to develop.

-On web UI, at the top-right of the screen to choose "**Always rerun**" to automatically update your app every time you change the source codes.
+On web UI, at the top-right of the screen, choose "**Always rerun**" to automatically update your app every time you change the source codes.

 See [Streamlit Documentation](https://docs.streamlit.io/get-started/fundamentals/main-concepts#development-flow) for the detail.